-The fair values of non-current interest-bearing bank and other borrowings have been calculated by discounting the expected future cash flows using rates currently available for instruments with similar terms, credit risk and remaining maturities as disclosed in Note 22 to the financial statements.
+The fair values of non-current interest-bearing bank and other borrowings have been calculated by discounting the expected future cash flows using rates currently available for instruments with similar terms, credit risk and remaining maturities as disclosed in the note 21 to the financial statements.

-The fair value of the available-for-sale investment has been estimated based on the surrender value of the policy as disclosed in Note 16 to the financial statements.
+The fair value of the available-for-sale investment has been estimated based on the surrender value of the policy as disclosed in note 16 to the financial statements.

-31. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES
+29. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES